 Let's consider the first option.
-The fastest train from Madrid to Valladolid takes just over one hour and costs between 30 and 40 euros.
-Operated by national rail service Renfe, these trains are labeled "Avant," "Alvia," or "AV City."
+The fastest train from Madrid to Valladolid takes just over one hour and costs between 30 and 40 euros, or about $33–$45.
+Operated by national rail service Renfe, these trains are labeled "Ave," "Avant," "Alvia," or "AV City."

-There's also a cheaper media distancia ("MD") train service, which can take nearly three hours.
+There's also a cheaper media distancia ("MD") train service, which can takes over three hours.
 At 25 euros, these trains really aren't that much cheaper than their faster counterparts, and the MD trains are notorious for being late.
 If you're traveling on a budget, you're better off taking the bus.

 Most trains from Madrid to Valladolid leave from Chamartín station.
 A handful also depart the Spanish capital from Príncipe Pío and Atocha stations.
 Always check your ticket to make sure you're going to the right place.